Texas Betting Sites: When Will Texas Sportsbooks Launch? | July 2025

 Is Online Sports Betting Legal in Texas?

 When it comes to sports betting markets, all signs indicate that Texas legislators aren't listening to the majority of Texans.
 According to a Dallas Morning News/University of Texas-Tyler poll, 57% of residents want access to casino games and 43% support legalized sports betting.
-Estimates offered from experts in the gaming industry suggest that the people of the Lone Star State are already spending as much as $2.5 billion a year in neighboring states such as Oklahoma and Louisiana that offer casino games, legal sports wagering and online gambling.

-Yet, currently, no form of sports gambling is legal in Texas.
-If people in the Lone Star State want to get a bet on sports down on Texas teams like the Dallas Cowboys, Dallas Mavericks, Houston Astros or Houston Texans, Dallas Stars, Texas Rangers, San Antonio Spurs, or top college sports teams such as the Texas Longhorns and Texas Tech Red Raiders, they'll need to cross state boundaries into Louisiana, where they recently made the decision to legalize sports betting and sportsbook operators should provide a robust sports betting market.
+If people in the Lone Star State want to get a bet on sports down on Texas teams like the Dallas Cowboys, Dallas Mavericks, Houston Astros or Houston Texans, Dallas Stars, Texas Rangers, San Antonio Spurs, or top college sports teams such as the Texas Longhorns and Texas Tech Red Raiders, they'll need to cross state boundaries into Louisiana, where they recently decided to legalize sports betting and sportsbook operators should provide a robust sports betting market.

-With no Texas sports betting bill on the go to be considered by Texas legislators, the absolute earliest it would appear that legalized sports betting in Texas will be offered is 2023.
+With no Texas sports betting bill on the go to be considered by Texas legislators, the absolute earliest it would appear that legalized sports betting in Texas will be offered is 2026.

 Texas Sports Betting History

 2021: The state legislature concludes its 2021 session without considering any of the ongoing bills designed to legalize betting on sports in Texas.
-Earlier in the year, sports betting bills HB393 and HB1121, both designed to help legalize betting in Texas through Texas sportsbooks, are introduced in the state house.
+Earlier in the year, sports betting bills HB393 and HB1121, both designed to help legalize betting in Texas through Texas sportsbooks, were introduced in the state house.

 2019: Sports betting bill HB1275, the first of several attempts by Texas legislators to make it legal to bet on sports, is introduced in the state house.